Erasmus in Spain

 - Students should learn to face the challenges of living abroad.

-The TEFL certification programme’s main goal is to help the students develop a thorough understanding of the role of a teacher of English as a foreign language, in depth subject knowledge, and gain first-hand teaching experience (a minimum of 130 hours is required).
+The TEFL certification programme’s main goal is to help the students develop a thorough understanding of the role of a teacher of English as a foreign language, in-depth subject knowledge, and gain first-hand teaching experience.

 Student support arrangements for internships (academic and non academic)

-TEFL Trainer ensures that before going on placement the TEFL students are briefed on their responsibilities to the employer (our partner language school), work etiquette, ethical issues, the correct use of the internet and email at work, and areas such as confidentiality at work.
-The briefing also informs TEFL students about the assignments and exams we require them to complete, and how to keep in touch with TEFL Trainer over the placement period.
+TEFL Trainer ensures that before going on placement the TEFL students are briefed on their responsibilities to the receiving organisation (the language school), work etiquette, ethical issues, the correct use of the internet and email at work, and areas such as confidentiality at work.
+The briefing (“Code of Conduct” and the “Student Handbook”) also informs TEFL students about the assignments and exams we require them to complete, and how to keep in touch with TEFL Trainer over the placement period.

 Sporadic visits to the language schools may be organised.
-To summarise, the main purposes of the visits are as:
+To summarise, the main purposes of the visits are: